smartcontractkit/smart-contract-examples/ccip/offchain/javascript/README.md

 This repository contains a list of scripts that can be used to interact with the CCIP Off-Chain Router contract.
 The scripts are written in JavaScript and can be executed using Node.js:

 - [transfer-tokens.js](src/transfer-tokens.js): Transfer tokens from one blockchain to another.
-- [supported-tokens.js](src/supported-tokens.js): Retrieve the list of supported tokens that can be transferred from one blockchain to another.
+- [supported-tokens.js](src/supported-tokens.js): Retrieve the list of supported tokens that can be transferred from one blockchain to another. **Note**: This script is deprecated.
+A more future proof way will be provided in the future.
 - [get-status.js](src/get-status.js): Retrieve the status of a CCIP transaction.

 ## Supported Chains